BeanCheeseBurrito/Flecs.NET/README.md

 dotnet restore
 ```
 ### Build Flecs.NET
-Compile the wrapper and native libraries.
+Compile the wrapper, native libraries and generate necessary code.
 The [zig](https://ziglang.org/learn/overview/#cross-compiling-is-a-first-class-use-case) compiler will automatically be downloaded and cached in your local nuget package folder.
 Native libraries will be cross-compiled for linux, macos, and windows.
 ```console
 dotnet build
 ```